filippomedri/applianceblink/README.md

 - edautils: functions used in the eda to create the plots.
 - data_59_all.csv.tar.gz : the data used for this analysis.
 - FridgeFeatureExtractor.py : the class responsible for feature extraction, it implements 5 different transformation of the dataset.
-- FridgeStateClassifier.py : the class responsible of running several models, classifiers an tests
+- FridgeStateClassifier.py : the class responsible of running several models, classifiers and tests
 - main.py : example of classifier usage.

 The feature extractor implements five ways to transform the original dataset to tackle the class imbalance (9% positive, 91% negative) of the dataset.